kodmutfagi/tweetdrone/README.md

 	commit
 	ifconfig ath0 up
 	udhcpc -b -i ath0

-Run the script.
 Be warned that you will disconnect from the drone.
 You will need to find its new address.